Barada people: Country

+Barada people hold Native Title through two groups - the southern Barada Kabalbara and Yetimarala people, and the northern Barada Barna people.

 Social organisation

-The Baradha, like the other Mackay area peoples, are said to have had two main social divisions, or phratries namely the Yungaroo and Wootaroo.
+Barada people, like others of the Mackay area, have two main social divisions, or phratries, namely the Yangurru and Wudhurru.
 These classificatory terms are applied not only to the constituent groups, but to all natural phenomena, which are ascribed to either one or the other of the two basic classes.